Analog Memo User Guide

 Once you’ve completed all of the fields, tap on the “Save Film Stock” button and you’ll be taken back to the Film Stock List.
 If you’d like to edit a film stock, slide its entry in the list to the left and tap on the edit button.

 I initially created AM for my own needs and I’ve been using it whilst its been in development and this has enable me it to refine its design and usability.
-But, I’ve always had a wider user base of the Analogue film community in mind in the process and I've been aware that I can’t predict how other people will use AM or what else they may want from AM.
+But, I’ve always had a wider user base of the Analogue film community in mind in the development process and I've been aware that I can’t predict how other people will use AM or what else they may want from it.
 So, I would welcome any feedback on bugs, usability and any possible feature requests that you may have.
 Contact me on twitter to get in touch.

 Thanks for taking the time to try AM and I look forward to hearing from you.